aws-controllers-k8s/community/docs/content/docs/community/faq.md

 {{% /hint %}}

 {{% hint type="answer" title="Answer" %}}
 [Helm 3.7](https://github.com/helm/helm/releases/tag/v3.7.0) included backward compatibility breaking changes to the manifest format of Helm charts stored in OCI chart repositories.
 Any images built using Helm <3.7 are not compatible with the latest version of the Helm CLI.
 This can be solved by using latest version of the chart.
-Also remember to use Helm with version 3.7 or above with latest version of chart.
+Use Helm version 3.7 or above with the latest version of the charts.
 {{% /hint %}}

 ## Contributing